Delphi-Coder/webbridge/README.md

 # WebBridge

 WebBridge is a lightweight, C-based HTTP server designed for simple file sharing and directory browsing.
-It allows users to upload and download files, submit text, and navigate directories through a user-friendly web interface.
-Ideal for small-scale file transfers, educational purposes, or as a foundation for learning about network programming in C.
+It allows users to upload and download files, submit text, create new folders, and navigate directories through a user-friendly web interface.
+The primary idea behind WebBridge is to make file and text sharing between mobile devices (such as Android and iPhone) and a computer as easy as possible, without the need to install any software or app on the phone.
+It is also ideal for small-scale file transfers, educational purposes, or as a foundation for learning about network programming in C.

 ## Features